vaibhav-iitr24/Quick_bed_sort/README.md

 Snakemake file:

 Now snakemake file generated(segregate.smk).
 Pandas library and sys module imported.
 Then a function defined to store file-path in list.
-Then snakemake parametr written i.e. rule, input, output, shell.
+Then snakemake parameters incorporated in file i.e. rule, input, output, shell.
 And respective information  written in respective parameter.